MEGATRON: The environments of Population III stars at Cosmic Dawn and their connection to present day galaxies: Abstract

 \section{Abstract}

-We present results of Pop.~III formation in the \textsc{megatron} suite of simulations, which self-consistently follows radiation and non-equilibrium chemistry, and resolves gas at near-pc resolution of a Milky Way-mass halo at Cosmic Dawn.
-While the very first Pop.~III stars form in halos with masses well below the atomic cooling limit, whose cooling is dominated by molecular hydrogen, the majority of Pop.~III stars form in more massive systems above the $10^4$~K atomic cooling threshold.
-The shift in cooling regime of halos hosting new Pop.~III stars occurs within $100$~Myr of the first Pop.~III star as the Lyman-Werner (LW) background rapidly increases to $10^{-21}\,\rm erg\,s^{-1}\,cm^{-2}\,Hz^{-1}\,sr^{-1}$.
-We find that the global Pop.~III star formation rate stabilizes to a value of $10^{-3}\,\rm M_\odot\,yr^{-1}$ at $z=20$.
-Among the three processes that quench Pop.
-III star formation in mini-halos, the LW background, gas starvation, and external chemical enrichment, the LW background is most important.
-A small fraction of haloes undergo multiple episodes of Pop.
-III star formation when the earlier forming stars all directly collapse to black holes.
-If the halos become massive enough, they can form up to $\sim100$ Pop.~III stars in a single burst, which may be observable by JWST with moderate gravitational lensing.
-Pop.~III stars form at a wide range of distances from UV-bright galaxies, with only $0.06\%$ of Pop.~III stars forming within the virial radius of galaxies with $M_{\rm UV} < -17$.
-Finally, by tracking Pop.~III star remnants down to $z=0$, we find that $75-80\,$\% reside in the stellar halo of our simulated Milky Way analogue, while the remainder are gravitationally bound to lower-mass systems, including satellite halos.
+We present results of Population III (Pop III) formation in the \textsc{megatron} suite of simulations, which self-consistently follows radiation and non-equilibrium chemistry, and resolves gas at near-pc resolution in a Milky Way-mass progenitor at Cosmic Dawn.
+While the very first Pop~III stars form in halos with masses well below the atomic cooling limit, the majority of Pop~III stars form in more massive systems above the $10^4$~K atomic cooling threshold as a Lyman-Werner (LW) background of $10^{-21}\,\rm erg\,s^{-1}\,cm^{-2}\,Hz^{-1}\,sr^{-1}$ is rapidly established.
+We find that the global Pop~III star formation rate stabilizes to a value of $10^{-3}\,\rm M_\odot\,yr^{-1}$ at $z=20$.
+Among the three processes that quench Pop~III star formation in mini-halos, the LW background, gas starvation, and external chemical enrichment, the LW background is most important.
+A small fraction of halos undergo multiple episodes of Pop~III star formation when the earlier forming stars all directly collapse to black holes.
+If the halos become massive enough, they can form up to $\sim100$ Pop~III stars in a single burst, which may be observable by JWST with moderate gravitational lensing.
+Pop~III stars form at a wide range of distances from UV-bright galaxies, with only $0.06\,$\% of Pop~III stars forming within the virial radius of galaxies with $M_{\rm UV}<-17$.
+Finally, by tracking Pop~III star remnants down to $z=0$, we find that $75-80\,$\% reside in the stellar halo of our simulated Milky Way analogue, while the remainder are gravitationally bound to lower-mass systems, including satellite halos.